harshkanth/pear-docs/README.md

 Workflow instructions are placed in a separate How-To section, and tools are documented independently to make focused tasks easier to locate.
 Real-world use cases demonstrate how Pear operates in different environments, which supports learning through practical examples and encourages best practices.

 This structure improves readability, reduces cognitive load, and supports long-term maintenance.
-Each section now has a defined purpose and follows conventions commonly used in professional developer documentation.
+Each section has a defined purpose and follows conventions commonly used in professional developer documentation.
 The result is a user-centered information architecture that enhances discoverability and strengthens the overall learning experience.

 ## Documentation Structure

 - Homepage
+- What's New
 - Introduction to Document
 - Getting Started